 LewerMark "Make your Mark" Scholarship

 The Lewer Agency offers an annual LewerMark "Make Your Mark" Scholarship essay contest for students at least 18 years of age.
 All study abroad students are challenged to submit a 500-word essay that answers the question: "How will an international education help me make a difference in the world?"
-Scholarships will be awarded to three winners from a sponsoring school in the amounts of $1,000, $750, and $500, respectively.
+Scholarships will be awarded to three winners in the amounts of $1,250, $1,000, and $750, respectively.
 The winner must be attending the sponsoring school after the award is granted in order to receive the scholarship proceeds for the next school term.
-The scholarship paperwork must be submitted to your study abroad advisor at least two weeks prior to the scholarship deadline.
-Additional contest details can be found at http://www.lewermark.com/.
+The scholarship paperwork must be submitted to your study abroad advisor at least two weeks prior to the scholarship deadline of March 3rd.
+Additional contest details can be found at www.lewermark.com/.

 David L. Boren Undergraduate Scholarship for Study Abroad